HXYfighter/HXYfighter.github.io/_pages/about.md

 My research is mainly focused on **machine learning and AI for science (particularly drug discovery)**.
 I am also interested in cutting-edge AI topics including AI for medicine and healthcare, large language models, computer vision, neuroscience, and AI for social science.

-I have published papers at top-tier machine learning conferences including **NeurIPS, ICML, ICLR, AAAI**, and served as a reviewer at these conferences.
+I have published papers at top-tier machine learning conferences including **NeurIPS, ICML, ICLR, AAAI, ACL**, and served as a reviewer at these conferences.

 I expect to **graduate in December 2026**, and now I am actively seeking postdoc and industrial research opportunities around the world.